xythobuz/avrNetStack/README.md

 ### Hardware Libraries

 avrNetStack includes UART, SPI and Timer libs.
-The UART lib uses FIFO Buffers for receiving and tranmissing interrupt driven.
+The UART lib uses FIFO Buffers for receiving and transmitting interrupt driven.
 Change the Buffer size in 'include/serial.h', if you want.
 The Time lib supports 16MHz and 20MHz on a small selection of hardware devices.
 If you get compile errors after changing the target plattform in the makefile, you have to extend these libraries to support your target.
 If you want to use this library with your own software, don't include another UART library.
 Use the functions from serial.h!